2016 Cincinnati Bengals season

-The 2016 Cincinnati Bengals season was the franchise's 47th season in the National Football League, the 49th overall and the fourteenth under head coach Marvin Lewis.
+The 2016 season was the Cincinnati Bengals' 47th in the National Football League (NFL), their 49th overall and their 14th under head coach Marvin Lewis.
 The Bengals regressed from their 12–4 record from 2015, and missed the playoffs for the first time since 2010, finishing 6–9–1, and finishing in 3rd place in their division.
 This season would see the Bengals play in London for the first time ever, where they tied the Washington Redskins 27–27.

 Offseason

 Organizational changes

 On January 12, 2016, defensive backs coach Vance Joseph was hired as the new defensive coordinator of the Miami Dolphins.
 On the same day, linebackers coach Matt Burke also was hired as the new linebackers coach of the Miami Dolphins.
 On January 13, offensive coordinator Hue Jackson was hired as the new head coach of the Cleveland Browns.
 On January 15, quarterbacks coach Ken Zampese was promoted to offensive coordinator.
 On the same day, former New Orleans Saints head coach Jim Haslett was hired as the new linebackers coach.
 On January 18, the Bengals hired former Miami Dolphins assistant coaches Bill Lazor as the new quarterbacks coach, and Kevin Coyle as the new defensive backs coach, as well as hiring Washington Redskins assistant coach Jacob Burney as the new defensive line coach.
 On January 19, defensive line coach Jay Hayes was hired to be the new defensive line coach of the Tampa Bay Buccaneers.